STIXProject/python-stix/README.md

 # python-stix

 A python library for parsing, manipulating, and generating STIX content.
-The `python-stix` library utilized the 1.0 Draft 2 bindings, is under heavy development and should be considered PRE-ALPHA.
+The `python-stix` library utilizes the STIX v1.0 Draft 2 bindings, is under heavy development and should be considered **PRE-ALPHA**.
+There are no tagged releases at this time.

 For more information about STIX, see http://stix.mitre.org.